You Want to Paint Your Kitchen? Here's How!

 Video Tutorial: Big Kitchen Makeover | DIY | repaint old kitchen

-Accessories and recommended products to paint your kitchen
+Tools required and recommended products for painting your kitchen

 - Screwdriver to remove the handles.
-This saves you having to mask them.
-Put the finishing touches on your kitchen with new handles.
+This saves you having to mask them off.
+Put the finishing touches to your kitchen with new handles.

-- Cleaning bucket and cloth: Thorough cleaning of all surfaces to be painted is essential for a perfect result.
+- Cleaning bucket and cloth: Thoroughly cleaning all surfaces to be painted is essential for a perfect result.

-- Maskingtape: It is best to remove the masking tape when the paint is not yet dry, so you get a clean edge.
-Please also read the instructions in the FAQs.
+- Masking tape: Always remove the masking tape when the paint is not yet dry to ensure a clean edge.
+Please also refer to the instructions in the FAQs.

 - plastic drop cloth or newspaper: Use this to protect the areas that should not get any paint.

-- Sandpaper or Sanding Pad: To be on the safe side, it is a good idea to have something to sand with.
-This way you can easily touch up small blemishes like noses and continue working.
+- Sandpaper or sanding pad: To be on the safe side, it's a good idea to have something to sand on hand.
+This way you can easily touch up small blemishes such as noses and continue working.